 You can pop into the cathedral for free in the mornings only if you are attending service, so you can’t be all touristy taking pix during that time or they will chase you out.
 There is also apparently free entry on Thursday afternoons – check the website to book your slot.

 Book your tickets at the Seville Cathedral Website.
 General tickets cost 11 Euros while the Guided Tour costs 20 Euros.
-The Rooftop Tour that I did also costs 20 Euros and there are not many English sessions compared to Spanish ones so don’t leave your bookings too late, and note that unlike what others have said, it doesn’t give you entrance into the cathedral itself after the tour.
+The Rooftop Tour that I did also costs 20 Euros and there are not many English sessions compared to Spanish ones so don’t leave your bookings too late, and note that it does NOT give you entrance into the cathedral itself after the tour.
 There is a 1 Euro booking fee for online bookings but trust me, it’s worth it not to queue at the door.

 Real Alcazar de Sevilla (Seville Royal Palace)